 Square (SQ): New Buy Recommendation for This Technology Giant

-In a report released yesterday, Joseph Vafi from Canaccord Genuity maintained a Buy rating on Square (SQ), with a price target of $280.00.
+Needham analyst Mayank Tandon reiterated a Buy rating on Square (SQ) today and set a price target of $310.00.
 The company’s shares closed last Thursday at $223.96.

-According to TipRanks.com, Vafi is a top 100 analyst with an average return of 56.2% and a 70.2% success rate.
-Vafi covers the Technology sector, focusing on stocks such as Fidelity National Info, Grid Dynamics Holdings, and Paypal Holdings.
+According to TipRanks.com, Tandon is a 5-star analyst with an average return of 22.5% and a 63.1% success rate.
+Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Duck Creek Technologies, and Bottomline Technologies.

-Currently, the analyst consensus on Square is a Moderate Buy with an average price target of $284.97, representing a 21.2% upside.
-In a report issued on April 21, Rosenblatt Securities also maintained a Buy rating on the stock with a $320.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Square with a $284.97 average price target, implying a 21.2% upside from current levels.
+In a report issued on May 5, KeyBanc also maintained a Buy rating on the stock with a $300.00 price target.

 See today’s analyst top recommended stocks >>